memfault/interrupt/_drafts/gnu-build-id-for-firmware.md

 example, you could have multiple binaries for a given version in order to accommodate different variants of your hardware in the field.

+For this, we need something else.
+This is where the GNU build ID comes in.

 Why would we want to identify a specific binaries?
 A few cases:

 * To match a set of debug symbols to a given binary when trying to debug a device
 * To verify that two binaries are in fact the same build

-In this post, we will talk about how to use the GNU Build ID to uniquely identify a build.

 ## What is the GNU Build ID